rtfeldman/node-test-runner/README.md

     elm-test --watch

+### --no-clear-console

+By default, the console is cleared before each run in watch mode, so you only see the latest information.
+If you don’t like this, turn it off with `--no-clear-console`.

+    elm-test --watch --no-clear-console

+### --unbuffered-logs

+elm-test collects all `Debug.log` output while executing a test, and displays it all once the test in question is finished.
+This way elm-test can print _which_ test the logs came from.

+If the function your are testing gets into an infinite loop, it means that your debug logs will never show up.
+Then it can be useful to have the logs print _immediately_ instead (at the loss of no longer being able to label which tests the logs came from).
+To avoid confusion, use [Test.only](https://package.elm-lang.org/packages/elm-explorations/test/latest/Test#only) to isolate your test, or pass `--workers 1` to run in single-threaded mode to avoid oddly mixed output:

+    elm-test --unbuffered-logs --workers 1

+For _failing_ fuzz tests, elm-test only prints `Debug.log` output from the run of the fuzz test that produced the failure, which is usually what you want to debug.
+(Earlier, passing runs of the function with different input is just noise).
+For _passing_ fuzz tests, elm-test _ignores_ your `Debug.log` calls (and instead displays a note about this).
+Let’s imagine you are debugging a failing fuzz test.
+After a while it finally passes.
+There is no longer a failing run, so which one should we pick logs from?
+All of them?
+But would you really like to see the screen fill with 100+ repetitions of your logs at that point?
+Probably not.
+But if you actually _do_ want to show logs from all runs, you can use `--unbuffered-logs` for this use case, too.
+Also remember that you can make the test fail from anywhere using `Debug.todo` – that’s also a way to make logs appear!

 ### --seed

 Run with a specific fuzzer seed, rather than a randomly generated seed.
 This allows reproducing a failing fuzz-test.
 The command needed to reproduce (including the `--seed` flag) is printed after each test run.
 Copy, paste and run it!